 Parents are not required to have an attorney.
 However, there are several reasons why having one is beneficial.
 Attorneys can handle all the “administrative” aspects of the case.
 In addition to the events outlined above, there are many things that need to be done before a case goes to a hearing, such as, PHC statements, exchanging of documentary evidence and witness lists, issuing subpoenas, and so on.

 Attorneys also have the benefit of wide exposure to special education cases.
 This experience allows attorneys to better gauge the legal strength of a parent’s grievances, as well as the likely outcome.
-It’s fair to say that all the parents our attorneys have met are well intentioned, and want the best for their child.
-However, in many cases, there is a significant difference between what parents want (the best), and what the child is entitled to under the law (a “free appropriate public education”).
-In other words, this allows our attorneys to remove any bias and emotion from your child’s complaint, and strictly focus on obtaining the service your child is entitled to under special education law.
+It’s fair to say that all the parents we have met are well intentioned, and want the best for their child.
+But in many cases, there is a significant difference between what parents want (the “best”), and what the child is entitled to under the law (a “free appropriate public education”).
+In other words, an attorney may be able to be a more effective advocate by eliminating any bias and emotion from your child’s complaint, and strictly focus on obtaining the service your child is entitled to under special education law.

 Consequently, as another benefit, attorneys can “fine tune” your grievances from a legal perspective.
 It has been our experience that certain grievances parents may have are not necessarily legal violations committed by the school district.
 On the other hand, parents may not realize a violation has occurred, because they are not as familiar with the law.

-How can Miller Washington & Kim help my child?
+How can Hee J. Kim Law Firm, PC, help my child?

-Our special education attorneys represent students, through their parents, in due process complaints and hearings.
-We have worked on many issues with IEPs, including, but not limited to: a student being determined to qualify to receive an IEP, what the LRE (least restrictive environment) is, what related and/or support services the student should receive, and whether the student should receive ESY (extended school year).
+We represent students in due process complaints and hearings.
+We have worked on many issues with IEPs, including, but not limited to: appropriate assessments; a student being determined to qualify for an IEP, what the LRE (least restrictive environment) is, what related and/or support services the student should receive, and whether the student should receive ESY (extended school year).

-Our attorneys are here to ensure that your child receives a FAPE.
-We will be very honest with parents when it comes to the legal aspects of the case.
-We’re here to help parents obtain all the “appropriate” services and support your child is entitled to under law.
+Our office is here to ensure that your child receives a FAPE and all the appropriate services and support your child is entitled to under law.